-Senate Bill 450 would amend the Public Health Code to provide that an emergency order issued during an epidemic by the director of the Department of Health and Human Services (DHHS) or a local health officer may prohibit or limit visits to a patient or resident of certain health care facilities for up to 30 days after the declaration that control of the epidemic is necessary to protect the public health.
-After that time, an emergency order could not prohibit or limit visits by a patient representative to a patient or resident in a health facility who has a cognitive impairment, except as provided in the bill.
+Senate Bill 450 would amend the Public Health Code to provide that an emergency order issued during an epidemic by the director of the Department of Health and Human Services (DHHS) or a local health officer could not prohibit visits to a patient or resident of certain health care facilities for more than 30 days.
+In addition, an emergency order could not, beginning 30 days after it was issued, prohibit or limit visits by a patient representative to a patient or resident in a health facility who has a cognitive impairment, except as provided in the bill.